 Trotting is generally also not a good idea until later in recovery.
-A little gentle moving around is fine and, if your dog is able to stand and walk, then these are also safe activities.
 Your dog will tire easily, so the amount of walking he’s allowed to do will be restricted.
 Exercise-prescription varies from patient to patient, so your vet and/or physiotherapist will assess your dog and advise you.

 It’s essential not to immobilise your dog completely.
-A little moving around will help him maintain his strength and ability to walk.
+A little moving around will help them maintain their strength and ability to walk.
 Here’s a list of safe activities for your recovering dog:

 - Resting in any comfortable position

-- A little gentle walking over non-slip flooring (e.g. carpet), short grass, concrete and other easy surfaces.
-He should walk for no longer than 5 minutes at a time to start with.
+- A little gentle walking on the lead over non-slip flooring (e.g. carpet), short grass or concrete.
+They should walk for no longer than 5 minutes at a time to start with.
 Some dogs should walk for less than this (e.g. only 1-2 minutes at a time).
 Ask your vet to advise you.
-Keep your dog on a lead whenever outdoors.
-If he’s likely to run, then he may also need to be carried or on a lead indoors, except when confined in his recovery crate or pen.
+Keep your dog on a lead.

-- Relaxing with you on the sofa, but only if he is very safely restrained.
-Safety tip: Have him wear a harness, and keep your fingers tucked around the harness straps to be sure that he won’t leap off the sofa unexpectedly.
+- Relaxing with you on the sofa, but only if they are very safely restrained.
+Safety tip: Have them wear a harness, and keep your fingers tucked around the harness straps to be sure that they won’t leap off the sofa unexpectedly.

-- Chewing on toys (so long as he doesn’t shake them violently or throw and catch them)
+- Chewing on toys (as long as they don’t shake the toys violently or throw and catch them)

-For larger breeds, or for very calm dogs who definitely won’t try to jump onto the sofa, you might set up a room in your house to be a “recovery room” for your dog instead of using a crate or pen.
+For larger breeds, or for very calm dogs who definitely won’t try to jump onto the sofa, you might set up a room in your house to be a recovery room for your dog instead of using a crate or pen.
 If so, the room must have non-slip flooring, and all members of the family will need to take care whenever opening and closing the door so that the dog doesn’t slip out.
-If your vet has already advised “crate rest” or “room rest” for a certain number of weeks, then do your very best to follow their recommendation.
 Try the following links for more information:

 Keeping your dog comfortable during IVDD recovery